TUM-E21-ThinFilms/DirectInversion/README.md

 ```

 The reconstructed potential is a callable function (scipy interpolation
 object).
-For a simple plott, simply use
+For a simple plot, simply use

 ```python
 import pylab